Volpestyle/Code-Foo-2019/required-for-everyone/README.md

 # Question Time!

 ## How to build Question 3
-I have placed my React app for question 3 in the Question3 directory.
-You can build this app locally with:
+I implemented the solution for Question 3 inside a React app.
+Once downloaded, you can build this app locally with:
 ```console
 cd armour-set
 npm start